 The Manager of Residential Services is responsible for providing direction and leadership in patient care.
 She leads a team of Registered Nurses and Personal Support Workers to ensure that all aspects of a patient’s goals and care plan are delivered professionally and compassionately.
 She also works closely with the South West Community Care Access Centre (CCAC) and other health care providers to coordinate patient and family services so that patients have support beyond pain and symptom management, in ways that contribute to their overall comfort and well-being.

-In the past 4 years this position has facilitated the admission of nearly 400 patients to the Residential Hospice.
+In the past 4 years this position has facilitated the admission of over 500 patients to the Residential Hospice.
 Our Manager has had the opportunity to visit these patients and their families in their homes or in the hospital.
 In learning about people before their arrival, and understanding their unique needs and wishes, we are better able to provide care specific to every patient and family.